mayaj0yce/readMeRights/README.md

 MIT License (mit)

-This is the project in action:[readmeVideo.zip](https://github.com/mayaj0yce/readMeRights/files/11829224/readmeVideo.zip)
+This is the project in action: [readmeVideo.zip](https://github.com/mayaj0yce/readMeRights/files/11829224/readmeVideo.zip)